 If you’re a medical professional, your “customer” base is actually made up of patients who are on a journey to solve their healthcare needs.
-Regardless if you’re a primary care physician, dentist, chiropractor or orthopedic surgeon, your website needs to meet patients where they are: mid-journey.
+Regardless if you’re a primary care physician, dentist, chiropractor, or orthopedic surgeon, your website needs to meet patients where they are: mid-journey.

 It comes down to being helpful to them.
 Being the guide they seek as they ponder which back pain condition they are suffering from, or what aesthetic procedure will best help them make their skin look younger.
-Organizations in the healthcare industry can utilize marketing – and specifically their website – to deliver on useful content and increase patient leads in the process.
+Organizations in the healthcare industry can utilize marketing – and specifically their website – to deliver useful content and increase patient leads in the process.

-By providing them with a better online user experience and utilizing your content to show potential patients that you can expertly provide what they’re looking for, you’ll be better quipped to convert them into leads.
+By providing them with a better online user experience and utilizing your content to show potential patients that you can expertly provide what they’re looking for, you’ll be better equipped to convert them into leads.